QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 ### Where it lives

-`Lean/Brokerages/Services/BrokerageOrderPollingService.cs` — the base class — with
+`Lean/Brokerages/Services/OrderPolling/BrokerageOrderPollingService.cs` — the base class — with
-`PerOrderIdPollingService.cs`, `AllOrdersPollingService.cs` and `BrokerOrderState.cs` next to it, all in
-namespace `QuantConnect.Brokerages.Services`.
+`PerOrderIdPollingService.cs` and `AllOrdersPollingService.cs` next to it, in namespace `QuantConnect.Brokerages.Services.OrderPolling`.
+The data shapes live one level deeper, in `Models/` with the matching namespace suffix: `BrokerOrderState.cs` and `BrokerageOrderNeverNotifiedEventArgs.cs`.

 `Services` is a new folder under `Brokerages`, and it follows the convention the other subfolders there already use:
 `Authentication`, `CrossZero` and `LevelOneOrderBook` each take the matching namespace suffix.
-It also matches where the two plugins kept this class before the move — CharlesSchwab had it in `QuantConnect.CharlesSchwabBrokerage/Services/`, so the move up to core kept the same path.
+Each service takes its own subfolder inside it — `OrderPolling` is the first — so the next plugin service gets a sibling folder instead of growing one flat namespace.

-Tests go to `Tests/Brokerages/Services/BrokerageOrderPollingServiceTests.cs`.
+Tests go to `Tests/Brokerages/Services/OrderPolling/BrokerageOrderPollingServiceTests.cs`.

 ### How a poll flows